ElmoDFGD/ElmoRim/README.md

 * *Sleep*: The mod [Incremental Injuries](https://www.nexusmods.com/skyrimspecialedition/mods/55114) introduces the need to sleep organically by reducing max Magicka/Health/Stamina as they are spent.
 They are restored by sleeping 6+ hours in-game.

-    >By default, ElmoRim also uses the mods [Incremental Gains](https://www.nexusmods.com/skyrimspecialedition/mods/67270) & [Hardcore Level Up - Incremental Gains Addon](https://www.nexusmods.com/skyrimspecialedition/mods/72741) which make max Magicka/Health/Stamina increase by a small amount each time the player sleeps.
+    >By default, ElmoRim also uses the mods [Incremental Gains](https://www.nexusmods.com/skyrimspecialedition/mods/67270) & [Hardcore Level Up - Incremental Gains Addon](https://www.nexusmods.com/skyrimspecialedition/mods/72741) which increases max Magicka/Health/Stamina by a small amount each time the player sleeps.
 The attributes increase proportionally to how much they were reduced before sleeping. **Selecting an attribute upon levelling up will now only increase that attribute by one point.**
-    >These two mods can be disabled if the vanilla system i preferred.
+    >These two mods can be disabled if the vanilla system is preferred.

 * *Eating/Drinking*: [Apothecary - Food and Drink Addon](https://www.nexusmods.com/skyrimspecialedition/mods/52130) alters food and drink to make them give long lasting passive regeneration buffs.
 The buffs are very well balanced and incentivize eating and drinking regularly without making the buffs OP.